Philippine Navy Reserve Command: Training

-NAVRESCOM, also through its ROTC Program, prepares future officers in the Navy serving in the reserve force.
+RESCOM, PN, also through its ROTC Program, prepares future officers in the Navy serving in the reserve force.
 Under the Naval Officer Qualification Course (NOQC), college graduates are trained to take roles as officers in the Philippine Navy and the Philippine Marine Corps.

-Types of Naval Reservists
+Types of Naval reservists

 There are currently three types of reservists in the Armed Forces of the Philippines (AFP) Reserve Force:

-Categorization of Reservists and Reserve Units
+Categorization of reservists and reserve units

 Section 12, Article 5, of Republic Act 7077 breaks down and categorizes reservists and their units based on various criteria cited by this law.